Eaternity/eaternity-website/_posts/meals/0000-01-01-community-hub.md

   			<p>Eaternity was founded as a NGO with the objective of tackling climate change, from the perspective of the emissions of CO₂ linked to food production.After 8 years of development, Eaternity now provides restaurants with the tools to develop sustainable and healthy food.</p>

     		<h3>Meet-Ups</h3>
-    			<p>We meet regularly, around a workshop in the office of Eaternity at Feldeggstrasse 4, 8008 Zurich.</p>
+    			<p>We meet regularly, around a workshop in the office of Eaternity at Siewerdtstrasse 95, 8050 Zürich.</p>
     			<p>The Eaternity team provides the Hub with facts on climate change, the environment, and a scientific bases for the understanding of the interactions between food and climate.
 Together we discuss how our chefs are key of the equation.</p>